Why Are You More Productive at Night (+ Tips for Night Owls)

 How night owls work

 Night owls are people who find their most productive hours after some people have done their bedtime routines.
-They can work late into the night, sometimes even until morning.
+Working late into the night feels natural for them, so sometimes they even continue working until morning.
 And for such a long time, I couldn’t understand them.
 I’d be dead-tired by 11 p.m.

 “It starts, as I said, around 10 p.m., when something ticks over in my mind, as if someone had walked into a shuttered cabin and flipped all the switches in the fuse box to “on.”
 For the first time all day, I get interested in writing.
 As a corollary, I get a lot less interested in everything else.”